texastribune/data-visuals-guides/explorers-setup.md

 # Set up for our explorers

 Here's a list up all the explorers and apps we maintain, along with setup instructions for each.
 Most of these are documented in other locations.
-This doc attempts to gather all those links into one place
+This doc attempts to gather all those links into one place.

 This assumes that everything in the [computer setup](computer-setup.md) section has been installed.